 We offer a variety of academic technology services, including:

-The Media Center, located in the lower level of Lilly Library, has video editing stations, scanners, slide scanners, and related equipment.
-The Center is open for public use from 8am-midnight most days.
-We also offer a variety of media services, including audio and video digitizing, maintaining material on the virtual media reserve system, filming campus events, and offering instruction to faculty, staff and students on use of media software and equipment.
-Contact the Help Desk, or Adam Bowen, our Media Services Specialist (x6251, firstname.lastname@example.org) for more information.
+The Ed Tech Center, located on the first floor of Lilly Library, has video editing stations, scanners, slide scanners, large format printer, and related equipment.
+The Center is open for public use from 8am-2am most days.
+We also offer a variety of media services, including audio and video digitizing, filming campus events, and offering instruction to faculty, staff and students on use of media software and equipment.
+Contact the Help Desk x6400, or our Educational Technologist x6174 for more information.

 Atomic Learning On-line Technology Learning